nanoc/nanoc.app/content/docs/4-basic-concepts.md

 	> nanoc3 help

-So, if you're ever stuck, consult the the commandline help which (hopefully) will put you back on track.
+So, if you’re ever stuck, consult the the commandline help which (hopefully) will put you back on track.

 Sites
 -----

 A site managed by nanoc is a directory with a specific structure.
 A site consists of items, layouts, a site configuration and a set of rules.

 The way the data in a site is stored depends on the data source that is being used.
-However, unless you've explicitly told nanoc to use a different data source, the `filesystem_compact` one will be used.
+However, unless you’ve explicitly told nanoc to use a different data source, the `filesystem_compact` one will be used.
 This manual assumes that this `filesystem_compact` data source is used.
 For details, see the [Data Sources](#data-sources) section.

 ### Creating a Site